Cubic Yards Calculator

 Triangle Area

-The following formula is used in geometry to determine the area of a triangle:
+In geometry, Heron's formula is often used to determine the area of a triangle based on its three sides:

 $$Area\ (ft^{2})=\frac{1}{4}×\sqrt[2]{(a+b+c)×(b+c-a)×(c+a-b)×(a+b-c)}$$

-Then by multiplying the area by the height or depth of the object, we get its volume.
+By multiplying this base area by the height or depth of the object, we determine its volume.

 Volume (ft³) = Area × Depth

-Let's study an example from the field of design.
-Suppose our designer created a design for a creative concrete bollard with a triangular base that would be the basis for an unusual bench.
-The base has an equilateral triangle with a side length of 3 feet.
-And its height will be 1.5 feet.
-Let's calculate the volume of concrete that we will need to use to create such a bollard.
+Let's study a practical design example.
+Suppose a designer creates a blueprint for a concrete bollard with a triangular base, intended to support a custom bench.
+The base is an equilateral triangle with a side length of 3 feet, and its height will be 1.5 feet.
+Let's calculate the volume of concrete needed to cast this bollard.

 $$Area\ (ft^{2})=\frac{1}{4}×\sqrt[2]{(a+b+c)×(b+c-a)×(c+a-b)×(a+b-c)}=\frac{1}{4}×\sqrt[2]{9 × 3 × 3 × 3}=\frac{1}{4}×\sqrt[2]{243}=\frac{1}{4}×15.5884572681199=3.897114317029974$$